openfoodfoundation/ofn-install/README.md

 After pushing code to your repo or branch, run:

-`ansible-playbook install.yml -f 10 --tags deploy` (with `-vvvv` for full debug output)
+`ansible-playbook deploy.yml -f 10` (with `-vvvv` for full debug output)

 to see them live on the server(s).

-There is a timestamped backup process included in deployment but currently no automated or scripted rollback.
+There is a timestamped backup process included in deployment and a rollback version saved each time.
+To roll back after a deployment error, currently you need to manually run:

+`ansible-playbook rollback.yml -f 10`

+making sure the deployment actually got to the point of making a rollback...

 #Backup